Neo802/CMinusMinus/README.md

 # The C-- Programming Language
-Welcome to CMinusMinus, one of the fastest programming languages on Earth!
-This language will be around 10x faster than Java!
+Welcome to CMinusMinus!

-Creator: the one and only Albert
+Creator: Albert